kernelism/ChokeSpeare/README.md

 my loors a death cads cheared overy a bive'p nother out my she snimbor blied of me abrous know hea the rivere lack no shopes you shine a timench to gelling tat crying thathed you kn turns light i he we grise aut
 ```

-The intention was to get a low level understanding of NNs which I had always taken for granted.
-Cheers!

 5. Wavenet